Office hours and contact information during Safer at Home period

 Your financial aid awards can be affected (possibly decreased or canceled).

-There are various possibilities, some examples are: satisfactory academic progress issues, change in demonstrated financial need, study abroad, decrease in units, housing changes, switch-outs with other grant money, etc. Please feel free to contact the Office of Financial for specific information about your grant.
+There are various possibilities, some examples are: unsatisfactory academic progress, change in demonstrated financial need, study abroad, decrease in units, housing changes, switch-outs with other grant money, etc. Please feel free to contact the Office of Financial for specific information about your grant.

 Merit and talent scholarships are awarded upon admission to Whittier College.
 The amount typically remains the same each year.
 Outside scholarships are available through an array of agencies.
-Our Scholarship Search Engine sites are useful resources to help you find different scholarships.
-Also, local organizations such as your church, your parents' company, your high school, and city councils sometimes provide outside scholarships.
+The scholarship search sites on the Scholarships page are useful resources to help you find different scholarships.
+Also, local organizations such as your church, your parents' company, your high school, and city council sometimes provide outside scholarships.

 Although your parents may not support you financially, you can still be considered dependent.
 To determine your dependency status go to the Federal Student Aid website.